The Ultimate Summer Sleeping Guide

 4. Relieves stress

 Regular, quality sleep can help reduce your stress levels.
 When your body doesn’t get enough sleep, it can react by producing an elevated level of stress hormones that can keep you awake at night.
-Your mind needs time to process your emotions, which is done best when asleep.
-Therefore, if you cut your sleep short you may experience an increase in negative emotional reactions.
+Your mind needs time to process your emotions, which is best done when asleep.

 5. Keeps your heart healthy